Introduction

 Structure and Business

-Wacker Neuson UK is part of Wacker Neuson Group, an international network of companies, employing around 6,300 people worldwide, including about 3,000 in Germany and 70 in the UK.
+Wacker Neuson UK is part of Wacker Neuson Group, an international network of companies, employing around 5,800 people worldwide, including about 3,000 in Germany and 67 in the UK ..
 As a leading manufacturer of light and compact equipment, the Group offers its customers a broad portfolio of products, a wide range of services and an efficient spare parts service.
-The product brands Wacker Neuson, Kramer, Weidemann & Enar belong to the Group.
+The product brands Wacker Neuson, Kramer, Weidemann and ENAR belong to the Group.
 The headquarters are in Munich, Germany and it operates as a management holding company with a central management structure which is responsible for strategic Group governance functions.

 Supply Chain